HuangMinming/soci/README.md

+#<center>Secure Computation on Integers Scheme -- C/C++ Project

 # SOCI
-.

 SOCI (secure outsourced computation on integers scheme) provides a twin-server architecture for secure outsourced computation based on Paillier cryptosystem, which supports computations on encrypted integers rather than just natural numbers [1].
 It significently improves the computation efficiency compared with fully homomorphic encryption mechanism.
 SOCI includes a suite of efficient secure computation protocols, including secure multiplication ($\textsf{SMUL}$), secure comparison ($\textsf{SCMP}$), secure sign bit-acquisition ($\textsf{SSBA}$) and secure division ($\textsf{SDIV}$).
 The protocols realize secure computations on both non-negative integers and negative integers.

 # Preliminary

-The protocols in SOCI are built based on Pairlliar cryptosystem with threshold decryption (PaillierTD), which is a variant of the conventional Paillier cryptosystem.
+The protocols in SOCI are built based on Pailliar cryptosystem with threshold decryption (PaillierTD), which is a variant of the conventional Paillier cryptosystem.
 PaillierTD splits the private key of the Paillier cryptosystem into two partially private keys.
 Any partially private key cannot effectively decrypt a given ciphertext encrypted by the Paillier cryptosystem.
 PaillierTD consists of the following algorithms.

 $\textbf{Key Generation} (\textsf{KeyGen})$: Let $p,q$ be two strong prime numbers (i.e., $p=2p'+1$ and $q=2q'+1$, where $p'$ and $q'$ are prime numbers) with $\kappa$ bits (e.g., $\kappa=512$).
 Compute $N=p\cdot q$, $\lambda=lcm(p-1,q-1)$ and $\mu=\lambda^{-1}\mod N$.
 Let the generator $g=N+1$, the public key $pk=(g,n)$ and the private key $sk=\lambda$.